MaveyMa/twitter-ish/README.md

 The following **additional** features are implemented:

 - [x] Profile pictures are no longer blurry; they clearly display the default photo or user's profile picture in both twitter feed and profile.
+- [x] Compose icon in upper right hand corner of Home and Profile (login button moved to Profile)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):